 Many small business owners make the mistake of using the wrong type of marketing for their business.

 For example, did you know there is a huge difference between Internet marketing sites and marketing sites?
 Well, there is.
 If you’re using ideas from the wrong type of site, you’re wasting your time and your money.
-As you will see from an example I am about to share, if you get it wrong it can be toxic too.
+As you will see from an example I am about to share, if you get it wrong it will seriously damage your business too.

 First, here’s what you need to know about these VERY different types of marketing site.

 Internet marketing sites focus on how to make money online.
 Here’s how to spot them: They mainly sell (and show you how to sell), affiliate marketing products, software, online courses, digital products, etc. The BIG get rich quick product right now is online courses.